puffyCid/artemis-api/artemis-docs/docs/Contributing/api.md

 # Adding a Feature

-Please try to creae an issue before working on a feature.
+Please try to create an issue before working on a feature.
 Basic overview of adding a new feature:

 1. Create an issue.
-If you want to work on it, make sure to explictly volunteer!
+If you want to work on it, make sure to explicitly volunteer!
 2. Create a branch on your clone artemis repo
 3. Work on feature
 4. If you are adding a new artifact make sure you have updated the artemis docs